shannonbay/engwar/README.md

 Each dot signifies one of the six attributes, from top left to bottom right, proceeding from the lips towards the lungs through the six binary categories.

-Unlike Braille, the grid is a wide 3 x 2 grid (better for forehead haptics).
+Unlike Braille, the grid is a wide 3 x 2 grid eg ::: This is better for forehead haptics.
+Input is top row, bottom row.

 As you master Engwar, you'll be able to 'hear' the haptic through your fingers or forehead - a holy synesthesia.